Seanny123/seanaubin.github.io/content/post/2016-11-17-Deep-Learning-isn-t-the-brain.md

-title = "Deep Learning isn’t the brain" subtitle = "(but sometimes the results look like one)" date = "2016-11-17" categories = ["Artificial Intelligence", "Neuroscience", "Deep Learning", "Cognitive Science", "Machine Learning"]
+title = "Deep Learning isn’t the brain" subtitle = "(but sometimes the results look like one)" date = "2016-11-17" categories = ["Artificial Intelligence", "Deep Learning", "Cognitive Science", "Machine Learning"]
 +++

 *\[epistemic status: I work in a lab dedicated to biologically plausible neural circuits, so I’m informed on the problem, but probably still biased.
 There’s probably going be a follow-up post to this once I get a bunch of rebuttals from people smarter than me.\]*